lhe2/ccbv_effects/README.md

 * round 4: adding in heat shock, using 0.5 and 1 we only, added fb extractions

-# associated files in repo (reverse chronological)
+# associated files in git repo (reverse chronological)

 * compilation.xlsx: this is mar2022_comp.xlsx
 * db1993_data.csv: d&b data ripped from that figure